sebalp1987/kivy_app/README.md

 # Seba
-Trying to move my Personal project about poisonous mushrooms (using Convultional Neural Networks) in Oslo to Android mobile app using Kivy.
+Trying to move my Personal project about predicting poisonous mushrooms (using Convultional Neural Networks) in Oslo to Android  mobile app using Kivy.

 [Link to the Project](https://github.com/sebalp1987/mushroom_identify)